wundergraph/wundergraph/docs-website/src/pages/docs/guides/testing.md

 TypeScript client.
 Our `Server` implementation sets up your WunderGraph server, runs your tests, and finally tears everything down.

-Our testing library is framework agnostic, so you can use it coupled with your preferred test framework.
+Our testing library is framework agnostic, so you can use it with your preferred test framework.
 We use both [Jest](https://jestjs.io) and [ava](https://github.com/avajs/ava) for these examples, but they should be easily adaptable to any testing framework.